Your business is brilliant and the world needs to know about it.

 - Seemingly disparate information that’s cleverly related to your business/industry

 - Your amazing team

 How much should you pay for a blog?

 More than a Fiverr.
 Pay a pittance and you will pay the price.
 I know.
 As a client outsourcing my content generation, I have been there.
 It was horrendous and I spent HOURS re-writing stuff and making zero profit.
 Don’t do that.

 Good articles are written by articulate, educated, experienced professionals who have taken the time to study the art of getting it right.

-Most 500-700 articles fall between the £55 and £95 mark, with volume and technicality dictating the final price.
+One-off articles under 1000 words fall between the £75 and £200 mark, with volume and technicality dictating the final price.
 Some copywriters work on an hourly or day rate.
 Others have a price per word.
 I prefer a fixed fee per article or project.
 For consultancy (the stuff of insight, ideation, and organising) I go with a day rate.

 Lately, Skyscraper articles are proving popular.
 These take time.
 Expect to pay more for something like this.
 The research and accumulation of knowledge nearly double the writing time.
 Totally worth it, though.
 These mega-posts are insanely effective for SEO.

 What else do you need to know?